OWASP/Top10/2017/en/0xb3-next-app-mgrs.md

 * Any required data should be archived.
 All other data should be securely wiped.
 * Securely retire the application, including deleting unused accounts and roles and permissions.
-* Set your application’s state to retired in the CMDB.
+* Set your application's state to retired in the CMDB.